LaboratoryForPlayfulComputation/AlpacaMLScratchExtension/README.md

    - The WebSocket URL of the signaling server is hardcoded in the extension
    - Replace the URL in line 16 of `scratch-gui/node_modules/scratch-vm/src/extensions/scratch3_alpacaml/index.js` with the URL printed by your signaling server
    - For example: `this.socket = new WebSocket('ws://192.168.0.11:8080');`
+   - Alternatively: `this.socket = new WebSocket('ws://scratchpaca.playfulcomputation.group:1230');` will connect to an internet-facing server (assuming it is running), _avoiding the need to run your own signaling server_
 4. `cd scratch-gui/`
 5. `npm install`
 6. `npm start --no-inline`